 knowledge in the different disciplines within the

-State Government including Oregon state Governor • Federal Government Contracts • Law Offices and Police Stations • Hospitals and Health Centers • Medical and Dental Clinics • Financial Institutions and Retirement Specialists • Drug Treatment Centers • In-Patient and Out-Patient Psychiatric Service Providers • Life Insurance Companies • Auto Insurance Companies • Worker’s Compensation Boards • Hospice Care Companies • Funeral Homes and Churches • Wedding Ceremonies • Non-Profit Organizations • Surgery Centers • Colleges and Universities • Social Service agencies • Corporations and small businesses • Theaters • Public Safety offices • Homeless Shelters • Baseball Games & Other Sporting Events • Immigration Specialists • Private Homes • County Resource offices .
+State Government including Oregon State Governor • Federal Government Contracts • Law Offices and Police Stations • Hospitals and Health Centers • Medical and Dental Clinics • Financial Institutions and Retirement Specialists • Drug Treatment Centers • In-Patient and Out-Patient Psychiatric Service Providers • Life Insurance Companies • Auto Insurance Companies • Worker’s Compensation Boards • Hospice Care Companies • Funeral Homes and Churches • Wedding Ceremonies • Non-Profit Organizations • Surgery Centers • Colleges and Universities • Social Service Agencies • Corporations and small businesses • Theaters • Public Safety offices • Homeless Shelters • Baseball Games & Other Sporting Events • Immigration Specialists • Private Homes • County Resource offices .

-- At Anderson Interpreting Service, we are
+- At National Interpreting Service, we are

 knowledgeable about the various types and levels of